 VM-20 Section 9.C.2.g

 Company experience mortality rates shall be based on amount of insurance, not number of policies.
 The amounts of insurance used in the numerators of the mortality rates shall be computed consistently with how the amounts in the denominators are calculated.
 A ceiling on the amount of insurance for a given policy is not permitted.
+Smoothing and graduation may generally be used in developing company experience mortality rates if it is done in a manner that does not result in a material change in total expected claims.
+However, in the case of catastrophic, non-recurring events, this does not preclude actuarially appropriate adjustments to company experience mortality rates, even if such adjustments result in a material change in total expected claims.

 VM-20 Section 9.C.6.c

 Smoothing may be used within each mortality segment to ensure that an appropriate relationship exists by attained age within each mortality segment.
+Such smoothing must be done in a manner that does not result in a material change in total expected claims for the mortality segment.

 REASONING: